aaron-son/dev-notes/README.md

   * Must extend (subclass) React.Component
   * Must define a 'render' method that returns some amount of JSX

+- Rules of State
+  * Only usable with class components
+  * 'State' is a JS object that contains data relevant to a component
+  * Updating 'state' on a component causes the component to (almost) instantly rerender
+  * State must be initialized when a component is created

+- Component Lifecycle
+  * Constructor
+    > Initialize local state
+  * Render
+    > Content visible on screen
+  * ComponentDidMount
+    > Sit and wait for updates
+  * ComponentDidUpdate
+    > Sit and wait until this component is no longer shown
+  * ComponentWillUnmount

 ### RSpec
 - A Ruby testing framework